williamLyh/literature_for_controllable_generation/README.md

 exhaustive search to optimize the CNF constraints is intractable, NEUROLOGIC uses a beambased search to approximate pruning, grouping, and selecting
 Pruning step: We first discard any h with irreversible unsatisfied clauses (state S2) to focus only on candidates that might satisfy all constraints.
+**Contributions**: First, NEUROLOGIC generalizes to arbitrary logical constraints by handling the full scope of CNF constraint.
+Second, NEUROLOGIC effectively optimizes objective function through efficient and diverse search over output space.
+Third, the asymptotic runtime of NEUROLOGIC is same with beam search.

 ## Trainable Decoding